moneytransfers.com

 • Check digits

-Why would you need an IBAN?
+Why you might need an IBAN

 If you are making an international payment to a bank account in any of the 80 countries that use IBAN numbers, you may be required to provide this information.